kuzzleio/sdk-android/README.md

 myDocument.setContent("foo", "bar");
 // Persist the document
 myDocument.save();
-// Send it on real time (non persistent) myDocument.publish();
+// Send it on real time (not persistent) myDocument.publish();
 ```